Punctuation

 End of Sentence: Double Dot

-One Dot ends a word; two consecutive Dots ends a Sentence.
-As you saw on the Intonation page, the end of a sentence is almost always marked with intonation.
-But after the intonation, we still write a Double Dot to mark the end of the sentence.
+As you saw on the Intonation page, the end of a sentence is marked with intonation.
+In the absence of correct intonation, we use "defective" puntuation, described below.

 New Paragraph: Portal